Laura J. Snyder

 Laura J. Snyder (born 1964) is an American historian, philosopher, and writer.
-She is a Fulbright Scholar, is a Life Member of Clare Hall, Cambridge, was the first Leon Levy/Alfred P. Sloan fellow at The Leon Levy Center for Biography at The Graduate Center, CUNY, and is the recipient of an NEH Public Scholars grant.
+She is a Fulbright Scholar, a Life Member of Clare Hall, Cambridge, was the first Leon Levy/Alfred P. Sloan fellow at The Leon Levy Center for Biography at The Graduate Center, CUNY, and is the recipient of an NEH Public Scholars grant.
 She writes narrative-driven non-fiction books including, most recently, Eye of the Beholder: Johannes Vermeer, Antoni van Leeuwenhoek, and the Reinvention of Seeing, which won the Society for the History of Technology's 2016 Sally Hacker Prize.
 In 2019, Snyder signed a contract with A. A. Knopf to author a biography of Oliver Sacks, based on exclusive access to the Sacks archive.
 Snyder also writes for The Wall Street Journal.
 She lives in New York City, where she was a philosophy professor at St. John's University for twenty-one years.

 Biography

 Snyder was born in New York City and grew up on Long Island, New York.
 She attended Syosset High School.
 In 1987, she received BA degrees from Brandeis University in philosophy and in the history of western thought.
 She received her PhD in philosophy from Johns Hopkins University in 1996.
 At Johns Hopkins she also completed a certificate program in the History and Philosophy of Science.

 Snyder became a Phi Beta Kappa member in 1987, received a Mellon Fellowship in 1997–98, was awarded a Fulbright Scholarship in 1998–99, and received a fellowship from the American Philosophical Society in 2004–05.
 She was elected a Life Member of Clare Hall, Cambridge University, in 1999.
 She joined the faculty of St. John's University in New York City in 1996, was promoted to full professor in 2012, and retired in 2017.

 Snyder has published numerous articles in scholarly journals including Studies in History and Philosophy of Science, Philosophy of Science, and Perspectives on Science and in several edited volumes on the history and philosophy of science.
 Snyder was a steering committee member of the International Society for the History of Philosophy of Science (HOPOS) from 2003 to 2012 and its president in 2009 and 2010.
 She was a founding co-editor of the Society's journal HOPOS.

 Snyder lives in New York City.